Quick Answer

 | Use after age 65 | N/A (must be employed) | Withdraw for any purpose penalty-free (income tax applies for non-medical) |

-You elect an amount during open enrollment (up to $3,400 in 2026).
+You elect an amount during open enrollment (up to $3,400 in 2026, per IRS Revenue Procedure 2024-40).
 That full amount is available on January 1 (or whenever your plan year starts), even though it's deducted from your paychecks throughout the year.
 This is a major advantage if you have a large expense early in the year — you can use the full $3,400 on day one.

 The downside: if you leave your employer mid-year, you forfeit the remaining balance unless you elect COBRA.